-Last Updated on December 9, 2024 by Rachel Granholm
+Last Updated on November 14, 2025 by Rachel

-Shop the Winter Look
+Shop the Vintage Winter Look

-Winter Decorating with Blues, Greens, and Creamy Whites
+Timeless Winter Decorating with Blues, Greens, and Creamy Whites

 Once the holiday decor comes down, my house tends to feel empty and a little sad as do I this time of year.
 But, this winter I have given myself the challenge to embrace the cold season instead of fight with it.
 A cozy and warm home is the key to embracing this winter season!